AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 - **Assembly, first run and conclusions:**

-After soldiering wires, physical assembly, ESPHome configuration upload and a few tests I quickly realized the grave mistake of not providing airflow for the sensors and placing them too close to heat sources.
+After soldering wires, physical assembly, ESPHome configuration upload and a few tests I quickly realized the grave mistake of not providing airflow for the sensors and placing them too close to heat sources.
 Sensor temperature readings were about 5-8°C(!) above readings from the lab thermometer I placed beside.
 ESP32 Cam was basically ok, but come summer - I was sure it would overheat and start to freeze/glitch.

 ![image](https://github.com/user-attachments/assets/2ce4a40c-bdec-4fdf-9068-fe31039e465b)
 ![image](https://github.com/user-attachments/assets/f82488f1-c9da-41de-94a6-17d192137aab)